Why Pomegranates Are Such a Healthy Fruit

-We chatted with registered dietician Lindsay Malone, RD, about why these juicy, ruby-red fruits can be a great addition to your autumn eating.
+We chatted with registered dietitian Julia Zumpano, RD, LD, about why these juicy, ruby-red fruits can be a great addition to your autumn eating.
 Here’s what she had to say:

 Antioxidants are substances that help to protect cells from environmental toxins such as pollution and cigarette smoke.
 Antioxidants are known to help prevent and repair DNA damage that can lead to cancer.

-Research from the University of California at Los Angeles also showed that pomegranate juice appeared to suppress the growth of cancer cells and the increase in cancer cell death in men who have had preliminary treatment for prostate cancer.
+Researchers from the University of California at Los Angeles found that pomegranate juice appeared to suppress the growth of cancer cells and the increase in cancer cell death in men who have had preliminary treatment for prostate cancer.

-“There are some studies with pomegranate that suggest a role in slowing the growth of prostate cancer,” Ms. Malone says.
+“There are some studies with pomegranate that suggest a role in slowing the growth of prostate cancer,” Zumpano says.
 “But it should be noted that the studies examined pomegranate juice in the context of a healthy plant-based diet.”

 The antioxidants in pomegranate juice may help to keep cholesterol in a form that is less damaging and also may reduce plaque that already has built up in vessels, some research shows.

-In a study of healthy men, researchers from Israel recently concluded that pomegranate juice decreases the likelihood of LDL, the “bad” cholesterol that forms plaque.
+In a study of healthy men, researchers from Israel concluded that pomegranate juice decreases the likelihood of LDL, the “bad” cholesterol that forms plaque and indicated that it improves HDL, the “good” cholesterol.
 Another Israeli study showed a decrease in the development of atherosclerosis in mice whose diets were supplemented with pomegranate juice.
 Atherosclerosis is the buildup of fats, cholesterol and other substances in and on the artery walls, which can restrict blood flow.

-“There are some studies that show pomegranates may help to prevent plaque buildup in your arteries,” Ms. Malone says.
+“There are some studies that show pomegranates may help to prevent plaque buildup in your arteries,” Zumpano says.
 “If heart disease runs in your family, it might make sense to add pomegranate to your diet.”

 Rather than drinking a bottled pomegranate juice, break the pomegranate open and eat the fruit on the inside.
 That way, you’ll consume less sugar.